-To find the best fit, let's take a closer look at the differences between par baked pizza crusts and frozen dough balls in terms of operational requirements and performance characteristics.
+To find the best fit, it’s necessary to take a closer look at the differences between par-baked pizza crusts and frozen dough balls as they relate to operational requirements and performance characteristics.

-- Par baked crust refers to a dough that has already gone through the baking process once, which gives the crust the same essential properties as baked bread.
+Par-baked pizza crust is dough that has already gone through the baking process once, which gives the crust the same essential properties as baked bread.
 This partial baking kills the yeast so the internal structure of the dough is set.